michielpost/SiaSkynet/README.md

 # SiaSkynet C# SDK

+**This is the 1st submission to the hackathon.**
+**2nd submission to the hackathon can be found here: https://github.com/michielpost/SkyDocs**

 The SkyDB part of this library was created for *[The SkyDB Debut](https://gitcoin.co/hackathon/skydb/)* hackathon.

 SkyDB gives you access to key value storage on Sia Skynet.
 For the hackathon, a JavaScript SDK was provided to interact with SkyDB.

 This new library enables all C# developers in the world to use SkyDB.

-One of the most exciting features is the full compatibility with [Blazor WebAssembly](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
+One of the most exciting features of this SDK is the full compatibility with [Blazor WebAssembly](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
 Blazor allows you to create C# apps and run them entirely in the browser using WebAssembly.
 The app can then be uploaded to Skynet for hosting.

 Combining the large **C#** ecosystem with the power of **SkyDB** and the speed of **WebAssembly** makes this solution ready for a decentralized  future!